khang94/Iparcel-App-Mobile/README.md

 Push Notification : npm install --save react-native-fcm .All of the other has been configuration .
 Replace google-services.json by your firebase app which should be the right name of package.
 Put your AUTH_KEY_FCM in the './src/common/Constant.js' to get your notification from server.
 You will see the serverUrl: 'http://45.119.81.84:7575/' on the Constant.js file.
 This port is still being alive to test this demo.
-Pick http://45.119.81.84:7575/delivery/about to test whether it is alive or not.
+You should ping the API http://45.119.81.84:7575/delivery/about to test whether it is alive or not.
 Otherwise , you will need pull Iparcel-App-Server to set up in local and use your machine port to test notification.

 React-Native-Maps : run npm install --save react-native-maps and npm install react-native-maps @mapbox/polyline --save to run polyline direction with google map api.